ConnorSweeneyDev/.config/readme.md

   on Firefox.

 ### Setup
-First, make firefox your default browser.
-After that go to Firefox settings and change the
+First, make firefox your default browser and make the folder containing `firefox.exe` an environment variable (`C:\Program Files\Mozilla Firefox` by default).
+After that go to Firefox settings and change the following:
-following:
 - General &rightarrow; Use recommended performance settings = Off.
 - General &rightarrow; Use hardware acceleration when available = Off.
 - Home &rightarrow; Homepage and new windows &rightarrow; Custom URLs... &rightarrow; Open a new